 At Cottonwood Incorporated, we agree with Tom Pomeranz that Work builds self esteem and confidence; work changes perceptions of the community at large about people with disabilities.
 This is true whether individuals are providing paid work at our work center or taking on volunteer opportunities in the community.
 Work Enrichment offers individuals with more severe disabilities the opportunity for employment and community partnerships.

-Work Enrichment weaves work and learning into individuals daily lives.
-Each work day includes several learning bursts of focused activity toward specific learning objectives in the areas of human interaction, movement, and sensory experience.
-Individuals also have access to enriched opportunities for learning, such as dance or ceramics class sponsored at The Lawrence Arts Center, music therapy, weekly trips to the Lawrence Public Library, and visits to local museums, galleries, and parks.
+Work Enrichment weaves work and learning into individual's daily lives.
+Each work day includes several learning bursts of focused activity toward specific learning objectives in the areas of human interaction, movement, and sensory experience.
+Individuals also have access to enriched opportunities for learning, such as dance or art class sponsored at The Lawrence Arts Center, music movement therapy, weekly trips to the Lawrence Public Library, and visits to local museums, galleries, and parks.

 Daily Activities